This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 If you can’t attend a prenatal or breastfeeding course in person, I have put together a list of online prenatal classes here and of online breastfeeding courses here (including FREE courses).
 Most of them have support groups where you can still meet other parents.
 Coupon codes from Conquering Motherhood included for a great discount.

-I haven’t personally tried this, but I think it’s such a cool and fun idea if you are into these kind of things.
+I haven’t personally tried this, but I think it’s such a cool and creative thing to do while pregnant if you are into these kind of things.
 Buy a belly cast kit and create a cast of your baby bump!

 You can then decorate the cast with paint or use it as a fun guest book keepsake by having friends sign the finished product at a baby shower.
 I also love the idea of taking a photo of your newborn baby in it.